 What Is Festive Depression?

 Some might call festive depression Christmas depression, but it doesn’t start and end with Christmas.
 Depression at this time of year will also come into play for New Year celebrations as well, hence, festive depression.
-Therefore, festive depression is the state of depression that can develop on the run up to, and during, the Christmas and New Year’s celebrations.
+Therefore, festive depression is the state of depression that can develop on the run-up to, and during, the Christmas and New Year’s celebrations.
 But, may not be fully expressed until after the festive celebrations are over.

-Furthermore, rather than Christmas day being the day when people are more likely to feel suicidal, it’s actually New Year that poses the most risk (Hofstra et al., 2018).
+Furthermore, rather than Christmas Day being the day when people are more likely to feel suicidal, it’s actually New Year that poses the most risk (Hofstra et al., 2018).
 That means festive depression can often lead to a spike in suicide during January, rather than over the Christmas period.
-That’s likely due to realising you might have to live through another year like the last one, if you’ve been struggling.
-Or as a rebound to that bolstered sprit of togetherness over the festive holidays.
+That’s likely due to realising you might have to live through another year like the last one if you’ve been struggling.
+Or as a rebound to that bolstered spirit of togetherness over the festive holidays.
 The Christmas festivities, such as being able to attend an office Christmas party, likely offer some protection over Christmas, which may run out by the New Year.

-In short, festive depression is the depressive state you could enter on the run up to Christmas, over Christmas, and into the New Year.
+In short, festive depression is the depressive state you could enter on the run-up to Christmas, over Christmas, and into the New Year.

 A Selection Of Factors That Can Cause Festive Depression